Doctor of Philosophy in Public Health

 After you create your account, you will receive a User Name and Password allowing you to work on your application over several sessions.
 As you complete the application, your information is transmitted through a secured server and is kept confidential.

 Step 2: SUBMIT additional requirements with your application.

-Detailed information on these additional requirements is available on the Admissions Requirements page.
+Detailed information on these additional requirements is available on the How to Apply page.

 * Resume/Curriculum Vitae

 * Three (3) Academic and/or Professional Recommendation Letters

 * Official Transcripts (one from each university attended)